ryan-mcclue/ryan-mcclue/src/knowledge.md

 Best way to test is to release on early access.
 This checks hardware and software, user may be running adobe acrobat which hogs cpu so instruct them to kill it before running your game.
 Or maybe 20000 chrome plugins.
 This is something a hardware lab can't tell you

-my style of programming and problems enjoy solving found in embedded, e.g your constrained with the silicon not like in web where you just build another data centre

 Compiler works on file by file, so knows nothing about calls across files.
 Therefore it generates object files which are partially executable machine code with unresolved symbols.